abdirahodan/abdirahodana/content/about/header/index.md

 title: "About Hodan Abdirahman" # leave blank to exclude
 number_categories: 0 # set to zero to exclude
 ---
+img.two {
+  width: 200px; /* Set both width and height to the same value */
+  height: 200px; /* This will ensure the image is square */
+  border-radius: 50%; /* This will make the square image appear as a circle */
+  display: block; /* Ensures the image is a block element */
+  margin-right: 20px; /* Adds space between the image and the text */
+  object-fit: cover; /* Ensures the image covers the area without distorting */ }

 <!DOCTYPE html>
 <html lang="en">
 <head>